Para-canoe will be one of two sports joining the programme at the 2016 Paralympic Games in Rio.

 - Para-canoe will become part of the Paralympic programme for the first time at the 2016 Games in Rio de Janeiro.

 - Physical impairments.

 - Rio 2016 venue:

 - Lagoa Rodrigo de Freitas (Copacabana Zone)

-Competitors sprint over 200m in a Kayak or Va'a (Outrigger Canoe).
-Much like its Olympic counterpart, para-Canoeing is a race to make it to the finish line first.
+Competitors sprint over 200m in a kayak and much like its Olympic counterpart, para-canoeing is a race in lanes to make it to the finish line first.

-There are currently eight different events and this has the potential to increase as the sport develops further.
+There are currently six different events (three for men and three for women) and this has the potential to increase to include the Va’a (outrigger canoe) events as the sport develops further.

-The classification system is based on an athlete's functional ability to paddle and apply force to the foot board or seat in order to propel the canoe.
+The Paralympic para-canoe classification of impairments was restructured in February 2015, as a result of a two and one half year study by the ICF.
+In Paralympic kayak competition (K1), there are three classes for both men and women based on an athlete's functional ability to paddle and apply force to the foot board or seat in order to propel the canoe.